-The amendment defines a "franchise" as an agreement that contemplates a trademark license and the transfer of technical knowledge or technical assistance.
-Under the amendment, franchisors will be required to provide a disclosure document containing the information required by regulations adopted under the law at least 30 days prior to execution of the franchise agreement.
-No time frame for disclosure or sanctions for non-disclosure were specified prior to adoption of the amendment.
-Under the amendment, if the disclosure information provided to a franchisee is not accurate, then such franchisee's agreement may be nullified, and in such case, the franchisee may claim damages during the first year following the execution of the agreement.
-Also, if the franchisor does not provide the required information, it may be subject to administrative sanctions (i.e., fines) by the Mexican Institute of Industrial Property (IMPI).
+The Amendment defines a "franchise" as an agreement that contemplates a trademark license and the transfer of technical knowledge or technical assistance.
+Under the Amendment, franchisors will be required to provide a disclosure document containing the information required by Regulations adopted under the IPL ("Regulations") at least 30 days prior to execution of the franchise agreement.
+No timeframe for disclosure or sanctions for non-disclosure were specified prior to adoption of the Amendment.
+Under the Amendment, if the disclosure information provided to a franchisee is not accurate, then such franchisee's agreement may be nullified, and in such case, the franchisee may claim damages during the first year following the execution of the agreement.
+Also, if the franchisor does not provide the required information, it may be subject to administrative sanctions (i.e. fines) by the Mexican Institute of Industrial Property ("IMPI").

-The amendment establishes procedural modifications regarding the administrative procedures for before IMPI.
-The amendment also includes a provision which clarifies that the purpose of the Industrial Property Law (IPL) is to provide legal certainty to the franchising sector, as well as to guarantee non-discriminatory treatment for all franchisees of the same franchisor.
-In this sense, although the final draft of the amendment did not include the some of the strong pro-franchisee language contained in the original version regarding the uniformity of policies for franchisees, this provision implies that no discrimination among a franchisor's Mexican franchisees would be permitted.
-It is likely that future regulations may be enacted that would establish the specific content to be included in a Mexico offering circular, and such regulations may include an obligation to provide an offering circular in a prescribed form for all franchisees.
+The Amendment establishes procedural modifications regarding the administrative procedures for before IMPI.
+The Amendment also includes a provision which clarifies that the purpose of the IPL is to provide legal certainty to the franchising sector, as well as to guarantee non-discriminatory treatment for all franchisees of the same franchisor.
+In this sense, although the final draft of the Amendment did not include the some of the strong pro-franchisee language contained in the original version regarding the uniformity of policies for franchisees, this provision implies that no discrimination among a franchisor's Mexican franchisees would be permitted.
+It is likely that future Regulations may be enacted which would establish the specific content to be included in a Mexico offering circular, and such Regulations may include an obligation to provide an offering circular in a prescribed form for all franchisees.

 Alberto de la Peña is an associate in the International Practice Group of Haynes and Boone, LLP.
 He can be reached by e-mail at firstname.lastname@example.org.